 - You know your pet better than anyone, which means you can select the best family for them!
 Because you know what your pet likes/dislikes, you can match them with the perfect lifestyle and new family.

-Also post your flyer to Facebook, Twitter, Instagram, Next Door, and Craig’s List.
+Otherwise you can post your flyer to Facebook, Twitter, Instagram, Next Door, and Craig’s List.
 Don’t forget bulletin boards at church, work, veterinary offices, pet stores, restaurants and coffee shops.

 Make colorful and creative advertisements highlighting special information about your pet.